-The product reacts quickly with water, chasing the water present in the crack and begins to foam and expand, filling the entire crack, resulting in a strong bond with the concrete and a flexible waterproof seal that prevents future water leaks.
-Despite being a potential weak link that can cause service problems, construction joints are in many situations a necessary requirement when there are multiple concrete placements.
-Cracks that are identified as small and fine (less than 0.3 mm wide), are generally considered acceptable as part of a minor settlement based on the purpose and intention of the concrete structure, the environment in which it is placed, the service life, and the durability design.
-This problem can cause oxidation of the reinforcing steel, deterioration of concrete, and chipping if left untreated.
+Cracks that are identified as small and fine (less than 0.3 mm wide) are generally considered acceptable as part of minor settlement based on purpose and intention of structure, environment it is placed in, service life, and durability design.
+This problem can cause oxidation of reinforcing steel, deterioration of concrete, and chipping if left untreated.